lupyuen/bl602_expander/README.md

 [(Source)](https://github.com/lupyuen/lora-sx1262/blob/lorawan/src/sx126x-nuttx.c#L759-L815)

-This code calls `ioctl()`, so it works OK with GPIO Expander without modification.
+This code calls `ioctl()` in the User Space (instead of Kernel Space), so it works OK with GPIO Expander without modification.

 For PineDio Stack, we changed the definition of `DIO1_DEVPATH` to "/dev/gpio19"...